foldda/rda/README.md

 ## Data Exchange Late-Binding

-One unique feature of the RDA encoding is that it can be used for data exchange late-binding.

 > In programming, late-binding allows a prpogram to adapt to changing environments, handle unknown object types, and avoid strict type-dependent links.

-When two programs exchange data between each other using XML or JSON encoding, they must first agree to a data format (i.e. an XML/JSON schema) for the data-exchange.
+When two programs exchange data in XML or JSON format, they must first agree to an XML/JSON schema for the data-exchange.
 This can be a problem if the exact format for the data cannot be certain innitially, or can have varians, or can change (as they do) over time.

-It would be bebeficial if the data format can be determined later and the varians be dealt with accordingly by either or both the sender and the receiver, something we call "data exchange late-binding".
-Similar to the late-binding in programming, late binding in data exchange offers significant advantages in flexibility, version independence, and dynamic extensibility to the sender and the receiver.
+**RDA is designed for data exchange late-binding**, that is, the data format can be determined later and the varians be dealt with accordingly by either or both the sender and the receiver.
+Similar to the late-binding in programming, data exchange late binding offers significant advantages in flexibility, version independence, and dynamic extensibility to the sender and the receiver.

-But how can we use RDA in data exchange late binding?
+So how to implement data exchange late binding using RDA?
 Let's explain our approach with an analogy.

 Imagine you're moving house: you would first pack household items into boxes, disassemble them if required, and once the boxes are delivered to the new place, perhaps by a freight company, you would unpack the boxes, reassemble the items, and re-place them to their designated places.
 Note in this process, the sender, the receiver, and through the process no party needs to agree the exact shape and the size of each household item - everything is wrapped in generic box containers until the time the receiver unwrap the packaging and "consumes" the box's content.